 Chargeability of income tax in Sri Lanka on expatriate employees is generally limited to Sri Lanka–source income.
 However, this position will be changed effective from 1st April 2018 and expatriate employees would be subject to Income Tax on their global income, subject to provisions of the Double Tax Avoidance Treaties(DTAs).

 A person’s liability for Sri Lankan tax is determined by residency status.
 An individual who is physically present in Sri Lanka for 183 days or more during any year of assessment is deemed to be resident in Sri Lanka throughout that year of assessment.

 Residents are assessable on their worldwide income, whereas non-residents are liable only on their income arising in or derived from Sri Lanka.
 A non-citizen employed in Sri Lanka whether or not resident is exempt from income tax on income arising in/derived from outside Sri Lanka.
-Effective from year of assessment 2013/14, the exemption is extended to resident citizens of Sri Lanka provided the offshore income is remitted to Sri Lanka through a bank in Sri Lanka.
+This exemption will be removed with operation of the New Act effective from 1.4.2018.

 Employment income is generally treated as Sri Lankan-sourced compensation where the individual performs the services while physically located in Sri Lanka.

 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in Sri Lanka.
 To the extent that the individual qualifies for relief in terms of the dependent personal services article of the applicable double tax treaty, there will be no tax liability.